alexiak0127/stock-dashboard/README.md

   - Add stocks to your personal watchlist for quick access
   - Each logged-in user has their own favorites list
   - Favorites saved to MongoDB

+Log in, look up a stock, check its price, overview, and financials, and save your favorites so they’re easy to find next time.